 As a reminder, there are no short or long-term negatives to giving a dog a higher level of CBD than what they might be used to...try slowly increasing the amount you give and they might become really calm or even head off for a nap.
 This is certainly a better alternative than having a stressed-out dog.

-Our friends at Austin and Kat have some great suggestions to help our pets through the stress of fireworks and even summer storms.
+Kat from Austin and Kat (whose products we LOVE!) has some great suggestions to help our pets through the stress of fireworks and even summer storms.

 If you're already using CBD, try increasing the dose in the days prior to an event like the 4th of July and continue through at least the 5th of July.
 Start increasing the dosage 6-7 days prior to the event and continue a day or two afterward.
 Make sure you start your first dose before Noon and continue to dose every 4-6 hours through 11 pm so your pet is fully prepared for whatever happens during the Day and the Night.

 Training and Conditioning for Long-Term Help with Noise Issues

 Training and counter-conditioning before the event can help desensitize your pet to a point where your pet no longer reacts negatively to the various stimuli but this can take some time and patience and is a good long-term solution.

 Counter-conditioning your pet uses treats or other toys to your advantage.
 Associating a positive experience with something that may frighten your dog can often help reduce your pet’s anxiety levels.
 Have a storm puppy party and toss treats on the floor when it thunders.
 It can really help them begin to associate thunder with good things like treats.
 Try to do this before your dog is really anxious.
 There are CDs available that can help you train without an actual thunderstorm going on.